jinguoxing/af-go-frame/README.md

 * **Robust**: Eliminating misusing through high quality of the base libs.
 * **High-performance**: Optimal performance, with zap logger insider
 * **Expandability**: Properly designed interfaces where you can expand utilities such as base libs to meet your further requirements.
-* **Fault-tolerance**: Designed against failure, enhance the understanding and exercising of SRE within Kratos to achieve more robustness.
+* **Fault-tolerance**: Designed against failure, enhance the understanding and exercising of SRE.
 * **Toolchain**: Includes an extensive toolchain.